openmobilemaps/maps-core/android/readme.md

 ### Building the Android Library

 The Android library can be opened as an Android Studio project in the [android](.) folder.
-Alternatively you can build the library using gradle from the comand line using
+Alternatively you can build the library using gradle from the command line using

 ```
 ./gradlew assemble
 ```

-and you find the generate .aar library under build/outputs/aar/.
-For development it is easiest to include the library directly as a module into a wrapping Android Application project that can be run on a device.
+and you find the generated .aar library under build/outputs/aar/.
+For development, it is easiest to include this library directly as a module into a wrapping Android application project that can be run on a device.

 ## License
 This project is licensed under the terms of the MPL 2 license.
 See the [LICENSE](../LICENSE) file.